 Risk Management

-A company’s ability to manage corporate risks effectively serves to maintain its value in the interest of long-term sustainability.
+A company’s ability to manage corporate risks effectively serves to protect its value over time and foster its long-term sustainability.

-• A Risk Management Policy based on ISO standard 31000, which establishes the Group’s general direction and policies relating to risks, risk management and harmonisation of processes
+- A Risk Management Policy based on ISO 31000 standard, which establishes the Group’s general direction and policies relating to risks, including those relating to sustainability, their management and harmonisation of processes.

-• A risk management Process founded on a Risk Model consisting of the following risk families:
+- A risk management process founded on a Risk Model consists of the following risk families:

 - external risks